 The Ab version isn’t quite as popular as the clear.
-Perhaps for the simple fact that most dresses and headpieces brides are matching to will have the clear option in the design.
-But, if your dress doesn’t have beading and you’re free to have anything you like, they really are a pretty alternative.
+Perhaps for the simple fact that most dresses and headpieces brides are matching to will have the clear beads in the design.
+But, if your dress doesn’t have any beading at all and you’re free to have anything you like, they really are a pretty alternative.

 The clear crystals are the largest of our bead options at 4mm, but because they are completely transparent, this size is not at all overwhelming.

-Often described as bicone beads, they are pointy on both sides, unlike our flat-backed diamantes above.
+Often described as bicone beads, they are slightly pointy and faceted on both sides, unlike our flat-backed diamantes above.